 AMD vs Intel CPU Drivers and Software

 When we look at AMD vs Intel CPU software support, Team Blue has a stronger reputation.
-AMD has been beset by issues with its CPU chipset drivers and graphics drivers of late, a natural byproduct of its limited resources compared to its much-larger rivals.
+AMD has suffered plenty of issues with its CPU and chipset drivers, a natural byproduct of its limited resources compared to its much-larger rivals.
 Intel isn't without its missteps on the driver front, but its reputation for stability helped earn it the top spot in the processor market, particularly with OEMs.

 In terms of its established products, Intel's graphics drivers have become much better lately as the company ramps up to bring its dedicated Xe Graphics cards to market.
-Day-zero game drivers have become the norm for the chip producer, which by virtue of its integrated graphics on its chips, is the world's largest graphics vendor with an install base of over a billion screens—that's a billion slow screens, but who's counting?
-(Answer: Every PC gamer out there.)
+Day-zero game drivers have become the norm for the chip producer.

 AMD still has its work cut out for it.
 The company has had several issues with BIOS releases that failed to expose its chips' full performance, though AMD has mostly solved those issues after a long string of updates.
 As a side effect of being the smaller challenger, AMD also faces a daunting challenge in offsetting the industry's incessant optimization for Intel's architectures above all others.

 Winner: Intel wins the battle of AMD vs Intel CPU drivers and software.
 Over the last year, Intel has addressed its laggardly driver updates for its integrated graphics, and the company has an army of software developers at its disposal that help ensure its products get relatively timely support with the latest software.
-A decade of dominance also finds most software developers optimizing almost exclusively for Intel architectures.
-AMD has made amazing progress convincing the developer ecosystem to optimize for its radical new Zen architectures.
+AMD has made amazing progress convincing the developer ecosystem to optimize for its new Zen architectures.
 However, there's still plenty of work to be done as the company moves forward.

 AMD vs Intel CPU Security